 Earnings (Loss) Per Common Share - The Company provides basic and diluted earnings per common share information for each period presented.
 Basic earnings (loss) per common share is computed by dividing the net income (loss) available to common stockholders by the weighted average number of common shares outstanding during the reporting period.
-Diluted earnings per common share is computed by dividing the net income available to common stockholders by the weighted average number of common shares outstanding pus dilutive securities.
+Diluted earnings per common share is computed by dividing the net income available to common stockholders by the weighted average number of common shares outstanding plus dilutive securities.
 Since the Company has only incurred losses, basic and diluted net loss per common share are the same.
-The potentially dilutive securities (options, warrants and convertible instruments) were excluded from the diluted loss per common share included stock options to purchase 2,330,134 shares and warrants to purchase 12,770,596 shares of the Company's common stock.
-For the year ended December 31, 2011, potentially issuable shares includes options and warrants to purchase 273,859 shares of the Company's common stock and notes payable convertible to 3,448,276 shares of the Company's common stock have been excluded from the calculation.
+The potentially dilutive securities (options, warrants and convertible instruments) were excluded from the diluted loss per common share calculation because their effect would have been anti dilutive.
+For the year ended December 31, 2012, potentially issuable shares included stock options to purchase 2,330,134 shares and warrants to purchase 12,770,596 shares of the Company's common stock.
+For the year ended December 31, 2011, potentially issuable shares of the Company's common stock and notes payable convertible to 3,448,276 shares of the Company's common stock have been excluded from the calculation.